 The overprotective nature of parents sometimes leads parents to take away the phones of teens for no reason.
 Online dangers are on the rise.
 Parents can examine all the activities of teenagers secretly and remotely by using a cellphone tracking app.
 The instinct of parents can make kids barbarian by coming between a teenager and her phone.

-Cellphone devices are necessary these days.
+Cell phones are necessary these days.
 It enables teens to make phone calls, send and receive text messages in a critical situation, like kidnapping and abduction.
-Parents can track their GPS location if they already have installed a cellphone GPS tracker.
+Parents can track their GPS location if they have already installed a cell phone GPS tracker app.
 Moreover, teens can interact with their parents all day long while at school or coming from school.

 Your daughter could be a social media addict and also get involved in digital fantasies.
 Online dating, hookups, and watching inappropriate content are the signs that make your daughter spend too much time on cellphone devices.
 You can have adult oversight without taking her phone away.
 You can set a parental control on social media to know why she is always on her phone.

 As we have discussed in this post that taking phones away would create a trust deficit.
-Your child could become violent, aggressive and could borrow a cellphone to fulfill their social media fantasies.
+Your child could become violent, aggressive, and could borrow a cellphone to fulfill their social media fantasies.
 Your child could take it as a potential breach of privacy.
 You cannot snatch your child’s cellphone.
-However, you can install a phone tracker app.
+However, you can install the TheOneSpy phone tracker app.
 It will enable you to look into the activities secretly without them knowing.